RFC2784/rfc2784.github.io/_posts/2022-07-25-the-diversity-principle-as-a-decision-leverage-during-a-technological-solution-design.markdown

 - Note that a full meshed private network based on Ethernet point-to-point connectivity can rely on a Service Provider's backbone.
 In such case, the Service Provider propose the layer 2 connectivity across layer 3 in the middle, such Ethernet-over-MPLS.
 - Among several possible cases, the Internet-facing component of a business-critical application might be hosted at one site, but relies on back-end's private services hosted at another hosting facility.
 By breaking the inter-sites' private connectivity, the application hence becomes unavailable...
-- This scenario was kind of confirmed on [Interac Statement on Rogers Outage](https://www.interac.ca/en/content/news/interac-statement-on-rogers-outage/) :
+- <ins>This scenario was kind of confirmed on </ins>[Interac Statement on Rogers Outage](https://www.interac.ca/en/content/news/interac-statement-on-rogers-outage/) :

-   *"Each of our platforms, both Interac Debit and Interac e-Transfer, have redundant networks, including circuit diversity.
-These networks include 24/7 availability commitments from our suppliers, however the events of July 8th clearly revealed that these commitments could not be fulfilled.
-These redundant networks with circuit diversity should not have been so vulnerable to the Rogers core maintenance activity."*
+   *"Each of our platforms, both Interac Debit and Interac e-Transfer, have <ins>redundant networks, <b>including circuit diversity</b></ins>.
+These networks include 24/7 availability commitments from our suppliers, however <ins>the events of July 8th clearly revealed that these commitments could not be fulfilled. <b>These redundant networks with circuit diversity should not have been so vulnerable to the Rogers core maintenance activity</b></ins>."*

 **Facts and assumptions - Overview**
 - Rogers Communications provided the private network connectivity between Interac's operational system sites and committed to providing redundancy by ensuring diversity between some private circuits.
 This service provider probably met this commitment by providing physical path diversity across two or more Ethernet-Over-MPLS circuits.